Faeshal/Faeshal.github.io/source/projects/index.md

 🔥 Stack:

-Node.JS, Express, BigChainDB, Tendermint, MongoDB, Mocha, Supertest, Docker, AWS, Nginx, React.JS (Web App)
+Node.JS, Express, PM2, BigChainDB, Tendermint, MongoDB, Mocha, Supertest, Artillery, Docker, AWS, Nginx, React.JS (Web App)

 ## 5.UME (Dating App) 👫

 📰 Description:

-UME is Online Dating App for our Singapore Client.
-The idea is build for people to find and contact each other through the mobile app to arrange a date, play a game together to get or exchange point.
+UME is Singapore Dating App.
+This is for people to find and contact each other through the mobile app to arrange a date, play a game together to get or exchange point.
 Kinda like Tinder.
-I'm handle all the Backend of this system from scratch and build critical feature like nude image detection to prevent pornography post, facial recognition feature to detect gender & auto generate avatar based on user face, Swipe right-left recomendation etc.
+I'm handle all the Backend from scratch and build critical feature like nude image detection to prevent pornography post, facial recognition feature to detect gender, auto generate avatar based on user face & Swipe right-left recomendation etc.

 ⭐ Responsibility: